SidU/HBDTeslaLightShow/README.md

 Like it?
 Consider donating to [St. Jude Children Hospital](https://www.stjude.org/donate).

-## Running Happy Birthday on your vehicle
+## Running Happy Birthday on your vehicle 🤓
-A custom show can be run on a supported vehicle by loading it via a USB flash drive.
-Create and share your shows with others!
-A single show can be shared and run on any supported vehicle; they are not model-specific.
-The sequence data is stored in a .fseq file and the music comes from your choice of .mp3 or .wav.
-### Supported Vehicles
-- Model S (2021+)
-- Model 3
-- Model X (2021+)
-- Model Y
-- Running Software v11.0 (2021.44.25) or newer
+The process is very easy - don't be overwhelmed by the steps below.
+You just 2 files in a USB flash drive for your car to read from.
+Please see the detailed steps below.

 ### USB flash drive requirements
 - Must contain a base-level folder called "LightShow" (without quotation marks and case sensitive).
 - The LightShow folder must contain 2 files: